Values: We value collaboration and community building with a commitment to social change.

 Michelle Willard holds a Master of Arts in Anthropology from the University of British Columbia, with a specialty in Museum and Critical Curatorial Studies.
-She is inspired by the potential of museums as powerful platforms for social change.
+She is inspired by the potential of cultural heritage and interpretation as powerful platforms for social change.
 With twenty years of experience, Michelle has worked at historic sites, municipalities, and museums throughout BC.
 Notably, one museum that Michelle played a key role in developing received a Governor General’s History Award for Excellence in Community Programming.
-Michelle started Mighty Museum to serve the growing needs for specialized community interpretation and engagement at museums, historic sites, and parks.
-She is especially passionate about the development of small museums and helping them meet their unique challenges.
+Michelle started Mighty Museum to serve the growing needs for specialized community interpretation and engagement at museums, historic sites, parks and trails.
+She is especially passionate about the development of interpretive signage as part of community building processes and placemaking.

 Community Engagement Specialist, Graphic Designer